Hola amigos de la red DERMAGIC EXPRESS te trae hoy un tema bastante

 A 54 year-old healthy woman presented to the emergency department with a

-attached engorged tick in her right lower extremity.
-A week later, she
+an attached engorged tick in her right lower extremity.
+A week later,

-noticed a mild to moderate right jaw pain which progressed to a severe right
+she noticed a mild to moderate right jaw pain which progressed to a

-facial pain so she visited her doctor.
-On physical, II to XII cranial nerve
+severe right facial pain so she visited her doctor.
+On physical, II to

-Further brain imaging by MRI reveled no abnormalities.
-Lyme serology
+sedimentation rate:6mm/h).
+Further brain imaging by MRI reveled no

-clearing and central erythema consistent with erythema migrans (EM) (bull's
+erythema consistent with erythema migrans (EM) (bull's eye).
+She was

-eye).
-She was prescribed doxycycline 100mg orally twice a day.
-Five days
+prescribed doxycycline 100mg orally twice a day.
+Five days later went to

-later went to see a neurologist due to worsening right facial shooting pain.
+see a neurologist due to worsening right facial shooting pain.
+Patient

 continued taking it every 12hours without interruption.
 Physical exam

-was diagnosed with possible Lyme cranial neuritis.
-Doxycycline was continued
+She was diagnosed with possible Lyme cranial neuritis.
+Doxycycline was

-and pregabalin was started.
-On day #10 of doxycycline, she woke up and
+continued and pregabalin was started.
+On day #10 of doxycycline, she

-significantly.
-The facial paralysis completely resolved after 1 week.
-At 3
+facial paralysis completely resolved after 1 week.
+At 3 months

 ====================================================================